lalidiaz/cart-usecontext-usereducer-ReactJs/README.md

 # cart-usecontext-usereducer-ReactJs

 This is the 14th project to refresh ReactJs concepts.
 I am writing an article about ReactJs main concepts so I can share it with the community once it's finished.
-This is a shopping cart, the price and number of items would increase if you add products to your cart and if you remove items, would decrease the number of items and price.
-You can also clear the list if you want to.
+This is a shopping cart, the price and number of items would increase if you add products to your cart.
+You can remove items and clear the list if you want to.
+Topics: useContext() and useReducer() hooks, contextAPI, fetch data with useReducer()",

 Topic:

 • useContext() and useReducer() hooks, contextAPI, fetch data with useReducer().